 A bright wall color, like Stone Blue by Farrow & Ball used in this home owned by interior designer Tor Vivian, will add a boost of joy as you open the door.
 As these areas tend to be busy and susceptible to walls getting knocked, choose a paint with a durable finish.
 And pick your shade thoughtfully.

 ‘If your hallway is light and airy, you can play with any color you’re drawn to,’ says Patrick O’Donnell, brand ambassador of Farrow & Ball.
 ‘If your entryway is narrow and poorly lit you can either use warm tones, which have red or yellow in them, or venture into darkness with a deep navy or almost black for drama, which will make rooms leading off the hallway feel lighter and brighter.’

 ‘It’s easy to forget about small entryways and hallways as they are thoroughfares rather than places we spend time,’ says Sarah Peake, founder of Studio Peake.
 ‘It’s therefore crucial to be bold with pattern and color – something to lift the spirits when you walk in.’

 'We love using tapestries in entryways as they add richness and warmth to a space that may not have much furniture.
 They also come in huge sizes which makes them great for long space,' says Camilla Clarke, creative director, Albion Nord.

 10. Link your entryway to rest of the home

-The caramel-colored wallpaper – this is the Haruki wallpaper in Oatmeal by Schumacher – ensures the room does not appear too cold or corporate.
-Helping to link the two styles are smart dark frames, which echo the trim on the wallpaper (French grosgrain ribbon by Samuel & Sons) and the dark wood furniture.
+If your entryway is on the smaller side, use color and pattern to link the space to the rest of the home.
+Here, the taupe-colored wallpaper – this is the Haruki wallpaper in Oatmeal by Schumacher – ensures the room does not appear too clinical.
+Helping to link the two styles are smart dark frames, which echo the trim on the wallpaper (French grosgrain ribbon by Samuel & Sons).